 As part of the scheme, students will take part in a cross-school seminar with guest educationalists who will inform and inspire, providing valuable insights into the profession.

 The Future Teachers scheme facilitates a real partnership between school and student, promoting excellence in teaching, learning and leadership.

-At Newquay Tretherras we look to give students the right guidance and support in preparation for a successful career in Medicine.
+At NT6 we look to give students the right guidance and support in preparation for a successful career in Medicine.
 Medics can only apply to 5 medical schools, and their deadline is the 15th of October each year.

 Students are supported to develop their knowledge and understanding of the profession as well as achieve the A* and A grades expected of them.